 The Doctoral Programme in Theology has two application periods for doctoral study rights each year – one in the spring and one in the fall.

-The next round of applications will be held from April 3rd to April 16th, 2018.
+The spring application period is from April 3, 2018 09:00 AM (EEST) until April 16, 2018 03:00 PM (EEST).
 Applicants will be informed of the decisions by June 15th, 2018.
 Those granted a study right must accept it by June 29th.
 Study rights granted in the spring round of applications will begin on July 2nd, 2018.

 Applications are submitted using an electronic application form, which will be open during the application period.
 All applicants must submit the following documents as part of their application (points 1–4 are integrated in the electronic application form; points 5–6 are submitted as scanned attachments):

 1. The research proposal is the most important part of your application.
 In the electronic application form, the research proposal is divided into the fields listed below.
 Prepare your research proposal right from the start to fit the different fields and their maximum lengths, so you won't need to start re-editing the proposal when filling in the e-form.
 The University of Helsinki research plan template is a useful support tool, as it will help you get a grasp on the kind of questions you should take into account when drawing up your research plans.

 The following fields related to the research plan are included in the electronic application form (the number in parentheses indicates the maximum number of characters per field, spaces included):

 - Brief summary of the research plan (1500)

 - Significance of the project in relation to current knowledge (1500)

 - Objectives of the research (2000)

 - Research material to be used and its significance for the research project (1000)